A lovely little improv community.

 Spending time with open-minded and open-hearted people is highly addictive.
 Most people who do a beginners improv class with us go on to do more classes!

 You don’t need to be funny.
 Or fast.
 Or clever.
 Or an actor.
 Or good at it.
-Or anything else that might hold you back.
+Or anything else that might get in the way of being in the here and now.

-Ultimately it’s just people being present in the moment, connecting as best they can and all sorts of fun things happen as a result.
+Ultimately it’s just people being present in the moment, connecting as best they can, and all sorts of intriguing things happen as a result.

 Learning to improvise is a way to: